us4useu/arrus/docs/content/installation/index.rst

 Drivers
 -------

-Make sure, that your us4R-lite device is properly connected via Thunderbolt-3 cable and is enabled in your Thunderbolt software, e.g.:
+Make sure that your us4R-lite device is properly connected via a Thunderbolt-3 cable and is enabled in your Thunderbolt software, e.g.:

 .. figure:: img/thunderbolt.png
     :scale: 80%

-The `Connection status` should be `Connected` (or something similar).
+The `Connection status` should read `Connected` (or something similar).

 Uninstall ARIUS drivers (if previously installed)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If ARIUS drivers are installed on your computer, uninstall them first.
 ARIUS
-drivers are the legacy drivers that were required before 0.4.3 version.
+drivers are the legacy drivers that were required before the 0.4.3 version.

-1. Open Windows Device Manager, uninstall all ``ARIUS`` and ``WinDriver1290``
+1. Open the Windows Device Manager, uninstall all ``ARIUS`` and ``WinDriver1290``
    devices available in the "Jungo Connectivity" node. **Check
    "Delete the driver software for this device"**.